Freeman Elbert Stancil

 Elbert worked for Southern Dairies as a refrigerator man.
 Jimmy recalled seeing a woman in Elbert’s rental house once.

-"I think Annie and Elbert are going to get the Divorce from each other, that’s what I heard, I don’t blame him.
+Ralph Stancil’s girlfriend, Ora Watson, a cousin of Graydon Renfrow who married Rachel Stancil, Ralph’s sister, lived in Buckhorn.
+She wrote to Ralph in a letter dated May 3, 1930, "I think Annie and Elbert are going to get the Divorce from each other, that’s what I heard, I don’t blame him.
 I’ll tell you more when I see you.
 Don’t tell everyone but she is a case I’m telling you.
 I’ll tell you more later.”

 In 1920, Herbert rented a farm in Cross Roads Township, Wilson County.
 In 1930, Herbert rented a farm in Gardner Township, Wilson, NC.
+Children in the family were Millard, Eva, Herman, Gladys, Daphne, Marie, and Cleo.

-Gladys was quite a beauty and Elbert was smitten.
+Gladys was quite a beauty, and Elbert was smitten.
 He married Gladys in 1930.
 Elbert was 19 years older than Gladys.
-Gladys became step-mother to Freeman Durward Stancil age16, Josiah Fernandas ‘Fernie’ Stancil age 13, Thelma Lee Stancil age 9, and Annie Laurie Stancil age 6.
+Gladys became step-mother to Freeman Durward Stancil, age 16; Josiah Fernandas ‘Fernie’ Stancil, age 13; Thelma Lee Stancil, age 9; and Annie Laurie Stancil, age 6.
 This was difficult for all of them.
 Elbert rented a farm and moved the family into the tenant house.
 Durward and Fernie grew up farming.
 Gladys was in charge.

-They had five children; Shirley Gray born Feb.
-21, 1933 and died Oct.
-29, 1934.
-James Elbert "Jay" (born May 29, 1934), Shelia Jan (born Sept.
-17, 1935), Charles Charleston "Chuck" and Gary Wayne.
+They had five children: Shirley Gray, born February 21, 1933, and died October 29, 1934; James Elbert "Jay" (born May 29, 1934); Shelia Jan (born September 17, 1935); Charles Charleston "Chuck"; and Gary Wayne.

 Elbert’s church was the First Presbyterian Church of Wilson, NC.
 He was active and was elected deacon and elder.
-A perfect Sunday for Elbert was attending church with his family, eating together and then visiting the cemeteries where so many family members were buried.
+A perfect Sunday for Elbert was attending church with his family, eating together, and then visiting the cemeteries where so many family members were buried.
 He would take flowers for the graves.
 Elbert lingered over each one of them.
 He had a special place in his heart for all those who went before him.
-Elbert was very familiar with those in the cemetery and when he had his children he looked to this place for meaningful names.
+Elbert was very familiar with those in the cemetery, and when he had his children, he looked to this place for meaningful names.

-Elbert was a lot like his fun loving Uncle Harvey.
-Who was full of mischief like Elbert!
+Elbert was a lot like his fun-loving Uncle Harvey, who was full of mischief like Elbert!

 Elbert enjoyed the Stancil Reunions and always arrived with a smile and an abundance of food.